otsaloma/dataiter/doc/dataiter.rst

 :func:`~dataiter.var`

-The following read functions are convenience aliases to the correspoding methods of the classes most suitable for the particular file type, i.e.
-:class:`.DataFrame` for CSV and NPZ, :class:`.GeoJSON` for GeoJSON and :class:`.ListOfDicts` for JSON.
+The following read functions are convenience aliases to the correspoding methods of the classes generally most suitable for the particular file type, i.e. :class:`.DataFrame` for CSV and NPZ, :class:`.GeoJSON` for GeoJSON and :class:`.ListOfDicts` for JSON.

 :func:`~dataiter.read_csv`
 :func:`~dataiter.read_geojson`